5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- `revblock:media`: Blocks `mediaanalysisd` on Ventura+ (for Metal 1 GPUs).
 Required so apps like Firefox don't crash.
 Requires RestrictEvents.kext
 	- `revpatch`:
 		- `sbvmm`: Forces VMM SB model, allowing OTA updates for unsupported models on macOS 11.3 and newer.
 Requires `RestrictEvents.kext`.
-		- `f16c`: Resolves CoreGraphics crashing on Ivy Bridge CPUs by disabling f16c instruction set reporting in macOS 13.3 or newer.
-Requires RestrictEvents.kext.
-		- `diskread`: Disables "Uninitialized Disk" warning in macOS 10.14 and older.
-		- `memtab`: Adds `Memory` tab to "About this Mac" section.
+		- `memtab`: Adds Memory tab to "About this Mac" section.
 Requires RestrictEvents.kext.

 ### EFI How To
 Once you're done adjusting the `config.plist`, mount your system's ESP and do the following: